LeNPaul/hungry-minds/_posts/2021-02-16-the-ultimate-guide-to-managing-a-personal-website-or-blog-with-jekyll-and-github-pages.md

 ##### Simple

 Contrary to the initial introduction that I had with Jekyll, it is very simple to use.
 Posts are stored in text files that are formatted using [markdown](https://daringfireball.net/projects/markdown/).
 Once set up, adding new pages or posts is a matter of adding markdown text files to a directory.
 Jekyll handles the rest with building your site.
-There are no bloated user interfaces to work with, and your content is portable and completely controlled by you.
+There are no bloated user interfaces to work with and you have complete control over your content.

 ##### Blog-Aware